rineliniguezsosa/Cloud-DevOps/LinuxShellBasic/README.md

 - Need to use libraries or interface with legacy code
 - Proprietary, closed-source applications (Shell scripts put the source code right out in the open for all the world to see.)

+**Text Editors**
+**VI/VIM**

+**VIM modes**
+vim has three modes:

+- Command mode
+- Input mode
+- Last-line mode

+**Command mode**: In Command Mode, one can move around on the screen, search the document for words or phrases, delete portions of text and move text around.

+To enter into Command Mode from any other mode, it requires pressing the [Esc] key.

+**VIM insert mode**: This mode enables you to insert text into the file.

+To get out of Insert Mode, hit the [Esc] key

+**VIM Last-Line Mode (Escape Mode)**: This mode enables you to perform tasks such as saving files, executing commands.

+Line Mode is invoked by typing a colon [:]

 **Filesystem files search**

 **find**: look for files and directories with given criterias